 According to this scale, Renazzo has been designated petrologic subtype 2.4.
 Hydrothermal alteration phases are abundant in Renazzo, including serpentine, smectite, and certain chlorite group minerals, which suggest an alteration temperature no higher than ~50150°C; other CR chondrites have compositions more consistent with alteration temperatures as high as ~300°C. This isotopically heavy fluid (D-enrichment higher than that found in comets) has transformed the composition of certain CR samples to a greater degree than othersthe CR2.3 chondrite Al Rais represents an isotopically heavy endmember, while the CR2.8 QUE 99177 represents an isotopically light endmember.
 The variability of D-enrichment within samples has been attributed to parent body processes rather than to accretion of an ice mixture (Bonal et al., 2013).
 Studies by Abreu and Stanek (2012) demonstrate that the CR chondrites which experienced the highest degrees of aqueous alteration now have the lowest Fe and the highest S content, while those that experienced the highest shock stages accompanied by volatile loss now have the highest Fe and the lowest S contents.
 The water/rock ratio on the CR parent body was calculated to be as high as 1.157 (Schrader et al., 2010).

-Abundant xenolithic dark clasts are present in CR chondrites (~8 vol%), but since oxygen isotopic data indicate their precursor is different from the CR parent body, they were likely accreted by the CR parent body during its the initial stage of formation.
+Abundant xenolithic dark clasts are present in CR chondrites (~8 vol%), but oxygen isotopic data indicate their precursor is different from the CR parent body; they were likely accreted by the CR parent body during its early formative stage.
 Oxygen isotopic compositions and mineralogical characteristics of these dark clasts show similarities to type 3 carbonaceous chondrites that were aqueously altered prior to their incorporation into the CR host.
-Important similarities exist between the CR group and the CI group, suggesting that they both formed in the same nebular region, but with the CR chondrites undergoing reduction during metamorphism and hydrothermal alteration.
+Important similarities exist between the CR group and the CI group, suggesting that they both formed in a similar nebular region, but with the CR chondrites undergoing reduction during metamorphism and hydrothermal alteration.

-Interstellar-sourced organic compounds enriched in deuterium (D) and heavy nitrogen (15N) are present in Renazzo and other CR chondrites.
+Interstellar-sourced organic compounds enriched in deuterium (D) and heavy nitrogen (15N) are present in Renazzo and other CR chondrites, which is considered to reflect accretion within the cold outer region of the protoplanetary disk (Budde et al., 2006 and references therein).
 These isotopes are associated with carbon (C) contents of between 1.2 and 2.7 wt%.
 These organic macromolecules are composed of mostly 14 ring (up to 15 rings have been identified) aromatic C compounds comprising both oxidized (hydrous alteration) and reduced (anhydrous alteration) species.
 Minimal aqueous processing in Renazzo and other CR carbonaceous chondrites is indicated by the low degree of hydroxylation of toluene to phenols, and by the failure to liberate 15N-rich organic species, as well as by the presence in the insoluble organic material of an inclusion with the largest known alkyl component (Cody and Alexander, 2005).
 In addition, the organic material maturity parameter, PAI 1, indicates only mild aqueous alteration was involved (Pearson et al., 2006).
 The low degree of sulfur-based thiophenes is indicative of a low degree of thermal metamorphism.
 In addition, through organic material maturity parameters (such as MNR), it is demonstrated that Renazzo has experienced the least thermal processing among the CR chondrite members.

 Floss and Stadermann (2009) identified high abundances of both nanocrystalline and amorphous, O-anomalous, ferromagnesian presolar silicate grains in the mostly unaltered CR2.8 chondrites QUE 99177 and MET 00426 (hydrated to serpentine in the latter; Le Guillou et al., 2013).
 These presolar grains are thought to have originated in oxygen-rich, low-mass red giant and asymptotic giant branch (AGB) stars.
 The silicate/oxide ratios of these presolar grains are higher than those found in the most primitive meteorites analyzed (Acfer 094 and ALHA77307), and are similar to those found in interplanetary dust particles (IDPs); this attests to the pristine nature of these CR chondrites, and may indicate the actual protosolar cloud abundances of presolar silicate and oxide grains.
 These presolar grains also contain primitive C of interstellar origin and have a high amino acid content.
 It appears likely that the high degree of aqueous alteration experienced by other CR chondrites is the reason they lack similar presolar silicate grains.
 In the CR2.8 GRV 021710, an abundance of 174 (±30) ppm O-anomalous grains, 203 (±36) ppm C-anomalous grains, 165 (±29) ppm presolar silicate grains, 9 (±6) ppm presolar oxide grains, 135 (±35) ppm SiC grains, and 50 (±12) ppm carbonaceous grains were calculated to be present (Zhao et al., 2011).